Ryan Cox lived a lot of life before he found his best one.

 “What are you running away from?” his dad asked.

 The island of Florianópolis on the southeastern coast of Brazil is a tropical paradise often referred to as “Ilha da Magia,” magical because of its unspoiled beaches.
 Ryan called it home for eight months.

 “Adventure has always been a big part of my life,” he says.
 “Travel is a big part of that, to see and explore and try new things.
 I lived on the beach and surfed every day and made friends all over the island.”

 Ryan returned with a determination to grind at his next professional opportunity and stay with it for five years.
 He landed at SHI, a $4 billion business-to-business technology sales company.
 Starting in inside sales, he moved into management and later learning and development, eventually relocating to San Francisco as West Coast field director.

 “Over the course of 10 years, I probably had 15 different jobs inside the organization,” he says.
 “I really thrive with some ambiguity, love creativity and any kind of problem solving.”

 In 2016, Ryan began exploring real estate again, trying to find a niche that appealed to him.
-He founded his own company, Founders Grove Capital, that initially partnered with Ashcroft Capital to modernize muti-family properties in the Dallas/Fort Worth market by adding value to them through improvements and exceptional amenities.
+He founded his own company, Founders Grove Capital, that initially worked to modernize muti-family properties in the Dallas/Fort Worth market by adding value to them through improvements and exceptional amenities.